udaan-iitt/editions/2024_Summer/chapter-4-resources-for-help-yourdost.md

 </b>

-> At YourDOST, we work with organisations, colleges, corporates and schools and provide intervention on three levels.
+> At YourDOST, we work with organisations, colleges, corporates and schools and provide interventions at three levels.
 >
-> * At an Individual Level, through YourDOST’s website/app, individuals get 24x7 instant access to professional guidance from psychologists and coaches, assessment tools to help them understand themselves better, and self-help modules and training to develop skills to take care of themselves, face adversities with greater resilience, and also provide support to those around them.
+> * At an individual Level, through YourDOST’s website/app, individuals get 24x7 instant access to professional guidance from psychologists and coaches, assessment tools to help them understand themselves better, and self-help modules and training to develop skills to take care of themselves, face adversities with greater resilience, and also provide support to those around them.
 > * At the team level, there are interventions for managerial training, diagnostics, and communication.
-> * At the organisation level, we work with the leadership on strategy, diagnostics, and awareness.
+> * At the organisation level, we work with the leadership on emotional wellness strategies, and awareness.
 >
 > Our platform has a team of 1000+ experts who work on a shift basis, allowing us to provide 24/7 coverage to our clients.
-We also cater to 20+ Indian languages.
+We also cater therapy sessions in almost 20+ Indian languages, keeping it accessible to the masses.

 <br> <b>